edev2383/Fetch/README.md

   }
 })
 ```

+### OPTIONS
+> Default options can be changed by passing an object as the 3rd param
+ - TODO - Need to add the docs for this

 ## Errors

 When the response is not the right format, i.e., it expects JSON, but receives text or HTML, the handleFetchResponse sets the status prop to 'error' and automatically puts out a console.error() with the server response.